chensjlv/dyna-veggie/README.md

 # Dyna-Veggie
-Dyna-Veggie is the first fully compatible DynamoDB result backend for Celery.
+Dyna-Veggie is the first fully compatible **DynamoDB result backend for Celery**.
 It supports both supports both DynamoDB in AWS and DynamoDB Local.
 Dyna-Veggie also supports these features out of the box:

 * Fully suports **Native join operation** in Celery just like the Redis backend, which bring the best performance for canvas operations like chord and group.
 * Use batch get for retrieving large amount of items which provides much better performance than sequential gets.